bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '...
 They want to talk about reconciliation?
 Well, I don’t know if I ever want to use that word again.
 My definition: to reconcile must be two guilty parties coming together.
 What the hell did we do except be Wet’suwet’en?
 Not once did we break our law.
 They said the people arrested were being civil disobedient, well they were being obedient to our law (Morin 2019).'
   -
     type: paragraph
-  -
-    type: paragraph
     content:
       -
         type: text
-        text: 'Differentiated lifeworld views of “civil (dis)obedience” are understood from both a' -
+        text: "Differentiated lifeworld views of “civil (dis)obedience” can be understood in two ways: \_" -
         type: text
         marks:
           -
             type: bold
-        text: ' '
+        text: "\_"
       -
         type: text
-        text: 'Canadian law perspective and that of obedience to “Indigenous peoples’ law or the state’s own unenforced or unrealized standards” (Borrows 2016, p.53).
-Regardless, Indigenous civil (dis)obedience demonstrates a third space of sovereignty exists in which Indigenous peoples oppose the settler-colonial liberal-capitalist democracy lifeworld.
+        text: 'obedience to “Indigenous peoples’ law or the state’s own unenforced or unrealized standards” (Borrows 2016, p.53).
+Regardless, Indigenous civil (dis)obedience demonstrates what might be considered a third space of sovereignty in which Indigenous peoples oppose the settler-colonial liberal-capitalist democracy lifeworld.
 Obedience to Wet’suwet’en law respects the nation’s authority over development and ensures the right to live and survive as Wet’suwet’en people on their lands.
-Chief Na''moks also stresses the role of plural political and legal lifeworlds in decision-making on pipeline development.
-Thus, genuine reconciliation legitimates and accepts the Indigenous lifeworld as part of state political and legal decision-making processes.'
+Chief Na’moks stresses the importance of accounting for plural lifeworlds in political and legal decision-making on pipeline development.
+Therefore, genuine reconciliation, under these conditions, serves to legitimate and accept the Indigenous lifeworld as part of state political and legal decision-making processes.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "\_"
   -
     type: paragraph
     content: